openeuler-mirror/docs/docs/en/docs/ApplicationDev/preparations-for-development-environment.md

 ## Using the IDE for Java Development

 For small-sized Java applications, you can directly use JDK to compile them to run Java applications.
-However, for medium- and large-sized Java applications, this method cannot meet the development requirements.
+However, for medium- and large-sized Java applications, this method does not meet the development requirements.
 You can perform the following steps to install and use the IDE to facilitate Java development on the openEuler OS.

 ### Overview

 IntelliJ IDEA is a popular Java IDE.
 You can download the community edition of IntelliJ IDEA for free.
-Currently, openEuler supports Java development in the IntelliJ IDEA integrated development environment (IDE), improving the work efficiency of developers.
+Currently, openEuler supports Java development using IntelliJ IDEA, improving the work efficiency of developers.

 ### Logging In to the Server Using MobaXterm

 MobaXterm is an excellent SSH client.
 It has an X Server and can easily solve remote GUI display problems.

-You need to download, install, and start MobaXterm in advance, and then log in to your server in SSH mode to perform the following operations:
+You need to download, install, and start MobaXterm in advance, and then log in to your server in SSH mode to perform the following operations.

 ### Setting the JDK Environment

 Before setting JAVA\_HOME, you need to find the installation path of the JDK.
 You are supported to have installed the JDK.
-If you have not installed the JDK, install it by referring to Preparation > Installing the Software Package > Installing the JDK Software Package.
+If you have not installed the JDK, install it by referring to the preceding section "Installing the JDK Software Package".

-Run the following command to view the Java path:
+Run the following commands to view the Java path:

 ```
 $ which java
 /usr/bin/java
 ```

-Run the following command to check the directory to which the soft link points:
+Run the following commands to check the directory to which the soft link points:

 ```
 $ ls -la /usr/bin/java